njoyard/boundvariable-challenge/README.md

 # Bound Variable challenge

 This is my implementation and solution of the [Bound Variable challenge](http://boundvariable.org/), written using python 3.13, with no requirements outside the standard library.
+It is probably a lot slower than eg. a C implementation, but I don't know how I could have made it faster in Python.

 ## Running